 This sweet combo is a wildly popular afternoon snack in Valencia, but many locals enjoy it for breakfast as well.

 While you’re here, I recommend ordering some buñuelos de calabaza as well.
 These pumpkin fritters are a popular snack during Las Fallas Festival and are not easy to find otherwise.
-Still, at Horchateria Fabián they prepare them year-round and they are incredibly tasty.
+Yet, at Horchatería Fabián they prepare them from October through early June, and they are incredibly tasty.

 Address: Carrer de Moratín, 1